mrjwei/portfolio/works/omnibiz.md

 ---

-## Problem Identification

----

-### User Research
+## User Research

-I asked 12 workers in 2 welfare facilities the following questions.
+I conducted a survey with 36 employees from 7 welfare facilities.
+They the following questions.

 1. To what extend are you happy with your workload (with 1 very unhappy and 5 very happy)?
-2. For participants who answerd 1, 2, or 3, which parts of your work do you think take you too much time and effort that needed?
+2. For participants who answerd 1, 2, or 3, which parts of your work do you think take you more time and effort than needed?
 3. If you could delegate part of you tasks, what do you want to delegate most?

 Here are the results.